eliza-guseva/prod-ai-eng-python-moodtracker/1_leaving_colab/22_test_and_dev.md

 ---
 Hi there!

 I know I've been promising to *actually* make the app work.
-And then we went there, went here, did this and that and still no logging :P
+And then we went there, went here, did this and that and still no mood logging is happening =\

 But now, **now**, we'll definitely do it!
 Pinky promise!